chipsalliance/Caliptra/doc/Caliptra.md

 ## Service surface

-The service surface of a Caliptra RTM has multiple vectors.
+The service surface of Caliptra has multiple vectors.
 All use cases are control plane services, useful to power on a system or start a task.
 Supporting line rate high performance IO cryptography or any other data path capability is not required.

 * **Logic IOs:** Required to indicate status of the IP, availability of a message through APB, and to enable or disable certain debug capabilities (like JTAG enable or disable).
 * **Command mailbox**: Caliptra shall offer services to other parts of the SoC.
 The APIs are documented in the [Caliptra Runtime specification](https://github.com/chipsalliance/caliptra-sw/blob/main/runtime/README.md) and summarized below: